ssalabi/UDA_project_global_news_analysis/README.md

 Before running the analysis, ensure that:
 - Your Python environment is set up with the specified package versions.
 - Your system meets the hardware requirements mentioned above.
+- The datasets are extracted fri=om the zip file and are stored at the same location as the notebook

 ### Instructions:
 1. **Initial Setup:**